Mining: Modernity

 In the early 20th century, the gold and silver rush to the western United States also stimulated mining for coal as well as base metals such as copper, lead, and iron.
-Areas in modern Montana, Utah, Arizona, and later Alaska became predominant suppliers of copper to the world, which was increasingly demanding copper for electrical and household goods.
+Areas in modern Montana, Utah, Arizona, and later Alaska became major suppliers of copper to the world, which was increasingly in demand for electrical and household goods.
 Canada's mining industry grew more slowly than did the United States due to limitations in transportation, capital, and U.S. competition; Ontario was the major producer of the early 20th century with nickel, copper, and gold.

 Meanwhile, Australia experienced the Australian gold rushes and by the 1850s was producing 40% of the world's gold, followed by the establishment of large mines such as the Mount Morgan Mine, which ran for nearly a hundred years, Broken Hill ore deposit (one of the largest zinc-lead ore deposits), and the iron ore mines at Iron Knob.
 After declines in production, another boom in mining occurred in the 1960s.
 In the early 21st century, Australia remains a major world mineral producer.

-As the 21st century begins, a globalized mining industry of large multinational corporations has arisen.
+As the 21st century begins, a globalized mining industry dominated by large multinational corporations has emerged.
 Peak minerals and environmental impacts have also become a concern.
 Different elements, particularly rare-earth minerals, have begun to increase in demand as a result of new technologies.

 In 2023, 8.5 billion metric tons of coal were extracted from the Earth's crust.
 However, as the global economy transitions away from fossil fuels and toward a more sustainable future, the demand for metals is set to skyrocket.
 Between 2022 and 2050, an estimated 7 billion metric tons of metals will need to be extracted.
 Steel will account for the largest portion of this total at 5 billion tons, followed by aluminum at 950 million tons, copper at 650 million tons, graphite at 170 million tons, nickel at 100 million tons, and other metals.
 Notably, the energy expenditure required to extract these metals will soon surpass that of coal mining, highlighting the growing importance of sustainable metal extraction practices.